michel-ciardullo/michel-ciardullo/README.md

 # About me

-- 👋 Hi, I’m Michel
+- 👋 Hi, my name is Michel
-- 👀 I’m interested in ...
+- 👀 I am interested in IT development
-- 🌱 I’m currently learning ...
+- 🌱 I never go to sleep without learning something new
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 💞️ I love animals, I have a dog and a parrot

 <!--
 **michel-ciardullo/michel-ciardullo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.